nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Deleting a Reminder
     1. Prerequisites:
         1. List all reminder(s) using the `list_reminders` command.
-Multiple reminders in the list.
+Multiple grades in the list.
         2. The reminder to be deleted must exist.
         3. The index provided must be a positive integer index seen on the current window. <br><br>
     2. Test Case: `delete_reminder 1` <br>